jahangirmayed1990/Customer_Segmentation/README.md

 4.	**K-Means Clustering:** Apply the K-Means algorithm to the preprocessed data, specifying the chosen number of clusters.
 The algorithm iteratively assigns data points to the nearest cluster centroid and updates the centroids until convergence.
 5.	**Cluster Analysis:** Analyze the resulting clusters to identify patterns and characteristics.
 Visualize the clusters using scatter plots or other appropriate techniques.
 6.	**Interpretation and Actionable Insights:** Interpret the characteristics of each cluster and develop targeted marketing strategies for each segment.
+### Example Visualization:
+<a href="(https://github.com/jahangirmayed1990/Customer_Segmentation/blob/main/Image-1.JPG)">Histogram plot</a>showing customer segmentation into 3 Potential Segments:
+-	    Age Distribution: Age Groups 28 to 35 are the most frequent users.
+-	    Annual_Income Distribution: Annual_Income Groups $60 to $75 are the most frequent users.
+-	    Spending_Score Distribution: Spending_Score Groups 55 to 58 are the Most Frequent  users.
+•	High-Income Spenders: These customers have high annual incomes and high spending scores.
+They are likely to be interested in luxury brands and exclusive offers.
+•	Middle-Income Spenders: These customers have moderate annual incomes and moderate spending scores.
+They are price-conscious but still willing to spend on quality products.
+•	Low-Income Spenders: These customers have low annual incomes and low spending scores.
+They are likely to be attracted to discounts and promotions.
+•	Low-Income Savers: These customers have low annual incomes but high savings rates.
+They are likely to be interested in value-for-money products and exclusive deals.